BandarHL/BHTwitter/README.md

 # NeoFreeBird-BHTwitter
-the ultimate way to tweak your Twitter/X experience
+the ultimate way to tweak your Twitter/X experience.

 > Forked from [BHTwitter](https://github.com/BandarHL/BHTwitter).